 Most businesses starting in Alabama will need to register for a sales tax license.
 This is commonly referred to as a seller’s permit, resellers license, sales tax number or sales tax registration.
 A business selling a product or offering certain services in Alabama will need to register.

 Check out the rest of this guide to find out who needs a sales tax license, what products and services are taxable, how to register for a license and reporting requirements.

 Who needs a sales tax license in Alabama?

 A business must register for a sales tax license in Alabama when:

-- An Alabama online business is selling to Alabama residents
+An Alabama business is selling taxable products or services to Alabama residents

 - An out-of-state business has over $250,000 in sales to Alabama residents

 What products and services are taxable in Alabama?

 There are a few exceptions, but almost all physical products are taxable when sold at retail in Alabama.
 Common examples include:

 - General merchandise like furniture, appliances, and clothing